 It's a great ally, and most Americans support Israel.

-And when the Democratic Party fails to stand up to two bigots who oppose Israel because it's the nation-state of the Jewish people, it's gonna hurt them electorally.
+And when the Democratic Party fails to stand up to two bigots who oppose Israel because it's the nation state of the Jewish people, it's going to hurt them electorally.

 I don't want to see the Democrats hurt, but I think they're shooting themselves in the foot by some of them abandoning Israel.

-Many well, it then maybe some aren't abandoning Israel, but they certainly aren't taking the moral high ground and speaking out as forcefully.
+Many, well, maybe some aren't abandoning Israel, but they certainly aren't taking the moral high ground and speaking out as forcefully.

-Now, you and I both know that if it was a Republican that said anything near what Taleb and Omar have said, that there would be a very different reaction.
+Now, you and I both know that if it was a Republican that said anything near what Talib and Omar have said, that there would be a very different reaction.

 This should not be a political issue to me.

-This is a this is a moral issue of right and wrong.
+This is a moral issue of right and wrong.

 And I'll pick it up there.

-Uh Professor Alan Dershowitz with us defending Israel, the story of my relationship with my most challenging client.
+Professor Alan Dershowitz with us, Defending Israel, the story of my relationship with my most challenging client.

 I'd be his most challenging client, probably.